Best MCP Servers for AI Agents in 2026

 Choose This When

-When your agent needs to interact with web pages that lack APIs — filling forms, clicking buttons, extracting rendered content, or taking screenshots for visual inspection.
+When your agent needs to interact with web pages that lack APIs, including filling forms, clicking buttons, extracting rendered content, or capturing screenshots for visual inspection.

 Skip This If

-When the target has a proper API (use direct API calls instead — faster and more reliable).
-Also avoid for high-throughput workloads where headless Chrome's resource consumption is prohibitive.
+When the target has a proper API, since direct API calls are faster and more reliable.
+Also avoid for high-throughput workloads where a headless browser's resource consumption is prohibitive.

 Integration Example